jgraley/cotest/coroutines/docs/working-with-gmock.md

     };
 }
 ```
-Coro1 handles the `PenUp()` mock call that results from Coro1 launching
+`Coro1` handles the `PenUp()` mock call that results from `Coro2` launching
 `DrawDot()`.

 The reason this test does anything at all in spite of appearing not to
 have a main body is that Cotest allows a coroutine to run when it is first
 created.
-This is called _initial activity_.
-The coroutine will run until
+This is called _initial action_.
+At the point of instantiation, every coroutine will run until it is _blocked_, at which point it will yield and allow main to continue running.
+A coroutine is blocked when
-its body waits for an event and an event has not already happened as
+ - it waits for an event and
-a result of a previous action such as a `LAUNCH` or `RETURN`.
-At this
+ - an event has not already happened as a result of a previous `LAUNCH` or `RETURN`.

-point the coroutine yields and allows main to run.
+Coroutines yield when blocked in order to allow the test to continue: other corotuines can perform initial actions and/or main context can launch code-under-test.

-In the example, Coro1 yields to main because it is waiting and no events
+In the example, `Coro1` is immediately blocked because it is waiting and no events
-that it can see have occurred yet.

-Coro2 performs a launch, which drives the mock call mechanism: it handles
-`PenDown()`, then Coro1 handles `PenUp()` and then Coro2 handles the launch
-result.
+that it can see have occurred yet, so it yields to main. `Coro2` performs a launch, which drives the mock call mechanism: it handles `PenDown()`, then Coro1 handles `PenUp()` and then `Coro2` handles the launch result. `Coro2` is never blocked in this example because both of its `WAIT_FOR_` calls are waiting for events that have already happened.
+When `Coro2` exits, it yields and the test case completes (permitting GMock to perform end-of-scope cardinality checks).

 > [!NOTE]
 > Launch results must always be handled by the lauching coroutine.
 It is only